jurriaan/aico/docs/tutorial_basics.md

 # Getting Started

-This tutorial walks you through the core workflow of `aico`: planning, implementing, and refining code.
+This tutorial walks you through the core workflow of `aico`: planning, implementing, and refining code with an LLM.

 ## 1. Initialization